-- This medicine comes with patient instructions.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
+- Read and follow the patient instructions that come with this medicine.
+Talk to your doctor or pharmacist if you have any questions.
 You will be taught how to give your medicine at home.
-Make sure you understand all of the instructions before giving yourself an injection.
+Make sure you understand all of the instructions before you give yourself an injection.

-- Do not use this medicine if it is cloudy, colored, or if you can see particles floating in it.
-If you use a form of this medicine that you have to mix, use the mixture within 24 hours of mixing it.
-The Edex® form must be used immediately after mixing.
+- Do not use this medicine if it is colored or if you can see particles floating in it.

-- You should have an erection about 5 to 20 minutes after using the medicine.
+- You should have an erection about 5 to 20 minutes after you use the medicine.
 The erection should last about 1 hour.

 - Use a new needle and syringe each time you inject your medicine.
-Never use a bent needle, or try to straighten a bent needle.
-Do not reuse or share needles.
+Do not share needles.
+Never use a bent needle.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.